-12.1 Internal exclusion is a sanction used as part of the school's aim to avoid suspension and the consequent disruption to a student's learning.
+- 12.1 Internal exclusion is a sanction used as part of the school's aim to avoid suspension and the consequent disruption to a student's learning.
 Additionally, because of serious or persistent misbehaviour or behaviour which making others feel unsafe or compromises the safety or education of others, it is sometimes necessary to isolate a student from their peer group.
 Isolation, either as a formal sanction or as an interim measure to help control or manage a particular situation is used at the discretion of the SLT & Heads of Year.
-There is no requirement to seek parental permission when issuing an Isolation sanction.

-12.2 The Reflection room is a functional and purposeful learning environment with a bank of work ready for students to use, however this sanction can take place in any setting deemed appropriate by the Principal on the school site or if necessary, in an off-site centre, such as another school.
+There is no requirement to seek parental permission when issuing an Isolation sanction. - 12.2 The Reflection room is a functional and purposeful learning environment with a bank of work ready for students to use, however this sanction can take place in any setting deemed appropriate by the Principal on the school site or if necessary, in an off-site centre, such as another school.

 When in the Reflection Room, students are not in their normal lessons and breaks /lunchtime are taken at different times to the rest of the school.
 At no time is the student allowed to socialise with other students.
-The duration of the day is from 8.25a.m. to 2.50p.m. (i.e., the normal school day).
+Students will be required to hand over their mobile phones and any other communication devices such as Apple Watches.
+The reflection room follows the normal school day and students will be dismissed at 2.50pm.
 Students are expected to go immediately to the Reflection room and not to register with their form or to attend assembly.
 All students who are placed in the Reflection Room must bring appropriate books and equipment for that day.
 Work is provided for them to complete by the teachers they would have on that timetabled day.
-During this time the students are required to make a copy of the school's Code of Conduct.
+During this time the students will be required to complete a reparation pack in which they must reflect on their behaviour and think about the consequence of their actions.
 Students arriving late without good reason (as determined by one of the Vice Principals) are required to repeat the full day as it is deemed that they have not fulfilled the conditions of their period in the Reflection Room.
 A student who is absent during a session is expected to complete the sanction upon their return to school.
 While in the Reflection Room students have reasonable time to eat and use the toilet.